-Such is the strength of its business that early this year, Brodosplit confirmed it would participate in the restructuring of Uljanik, a state-owned shipyard based in the north of the country.
-As the company approaches the 100th anniversary of its creation in 1922, it is set to lead the Croatian shipbuilding industry into the future with new wind in its sails.
+Today, while Shakespeare's "argosies with early this year, Brodosplit confirmed it would portly sails" may no longer ply the waters participate in the restructuring of Uljanik, a of the Mediterranean, Dalmatia is home state-owned shipyard based in the north of to Croatia's largest and most profitable the country.
+As the company approaches the shipyard, Brodosplit.
+Building on the legacy 100th anniversary of its creation in 1922, it is of hundreds of years of shipbuilding in the set to lead the Croatian shipbuilding industry historic town of Trogir just north of Split, into the future with new wind in its sails.